Garbage Collection or Serialization? Between a Rock and a Hard Place!: Related Work

+\paragraph{Scaling managed heaps beyond DRAM:} Recent efforts target NVM for storing managed heaps beyond DRAM.
+Akram et al.~\cite{akram:ration, akram:crystal} focus on improving NVM write endurance.
+Yang et al.~\cite{nvm-gc-eurosys} report high \gc overhead with NVM-backed volatile heaps and optimize the G1 \gc for Intel Optane persistent memory.
+Panthera~\cite{wang:Panthera} extends the managed heap over hybrid DRAM and non-volatile memory (NVM) to scale on-heap caching in Spark.
+Panthera increases \gc overhead as scanning and compacting objects on the managed NVM heap costs more than collecting the DRAM heap.
+Also, TMO~\cite{weiner:tmo} monitors application DRAM usage and transparently offloads cold data to NVMe SSD.
+Unlike these works, \name{} control which objects to move to the second heap and eliminates slow \gc traversals over objects on NVM or NVMe SSD.

-Recently, several libraries~\cite{thrift,kryo,protocol-buffers} improve the efficiency of \ser, but they still result in high \ser overhead for big data frameworks~\cite{oskin-dsm}.
-Apache Arrow~\cite{arrow} and Tungsten~\cite{spark_tungsten} use off-heap computation but require prior knowledge of the object schema (e.g., Spark SQL) and do not extend to applications that use complex data structures (e.g., graph processing).
+\paragraph{Mitigating \ser overhead:} Several libraries~\cite{thrift,kryo,protocol-buffers} improve the efficiency of \ser, but they cannot reduce high \gc cost in big data frameworks.
 Skyway~\cite{nguyen:skyway} reduces the \ser cost by directly transferring objects through the network in distributed managed heaps, but it does not cope with DRAM limitations and \gc overheads.
-Recent work~\cite{jang:arch,pourhabibi:optimus} examines techniques to reduce \ser overheads in analytics frameworks using custom hardware and modifications to the programming model.
-Other works~\cite{matei:champions, taranov:naos, ibanez:zerializer} focus on reducing \ser cost by reducing the number of object copies across buffers. \tc requires no changes to the application code and works on commodity hardware.
-Also, \tc uses load/store instructions to access cached objects (\mmio) without additional copies and transformations.
+SSDStream~\cite{ssdstreamer} is a userspace SSD-based caching system that uses DRAM as a stream buffer for SSD devices.
+Although SSDStreamer reduces \ser cost by providing a lightweight serializer, it cannot reduce \gc cost and the memory pressure in the managed heap.
+Recent work~\cite{jang:arch,pourhabibi:optimus} reduces \ser overheads in analytics frameworks using custom hardware and modifications to the programming model.
+Other works~\cite{matei:champions, taranov:naos, ibanez:zerializer} focus on reducing \ser cost by reducing the number of object copies across buffers.
+This body of work does not mitigate directly \gc overhead. \name{} is the first work that eliminates both \gc and \ser in big data analytics frameworks. \name{} works on commodity hardware and uses load/store instructions to access objects in the second heap without data serialization.

-\paragraph{Scaling heaps and minimizing \gc overhead:} Recent work targets emerging non-volatile memory (NVM) for storing managed heaps~\cite{wang:Panthera, akram:ration, akram:crystal, gcpersist,autopersist, nvm-gc-eurosys}.
-They focus on (1) scaling the managed heap beyond DRAM capacity~\cite{wang:Panthera, akram:ration, akram:crystal, nvm-gc-eurosys} and (2) exploiting \gc to manage a persistent heap~\cite{gcpersist, autopersist}.
-Panthera~\cite{wang:Panthera} requires offline profiling to move infrequently accessed RDDs in NVM~\cite{wang:Panthera}.
-Other works focus on improving NVM write endurance~\cite{akram:ration, akram:crystal}.
-The authors in~\cite{nvm-gc-eurosys} report high GC overhead with NVM-backed volatile heaps and optimize the G1 \gc for Intel Optane memory.
-Exploiting \gc for managing persistent heaps~\cite{gcpersist, autopersist} is relevant but orthogonal to our work.
-Existing garbage collectors do not handle large heaps over NVM, and unlike \tc, they increase \gc overhead.
-Unlike most prior works, \tc is generalizable to different types of garbage collectors.